FM(LEGAL) - STUDENT ACTIVITIES

 The board of a district with students enrolled who participate in an interscholastic athletic activity shall appoint or approve a concussion oversight team.
 Education Code 38.153(a)

-Each concussion oversight team must include at least one physician and, to the greatest extent practicable, considering factors including the population of the metropolitan statistical area in which the District is located, District enrollment, and the availability of and access to licensed health-care professionals in the District, must also include one or more of the following: an athletic trainer, an advanced practice nurse, a neuropsychologist, or a physician assistant.
-If the District employs an athletic trainer, the athletic trainer must be a member of the concussion oversight team.
+Each concussion oversight team must include at least one physician and, to the greatest extent practicable, considering factors including the population of the metropolitan statistical area in which the district is located, district enrollment, and the availability of and access to licensed health-care professionals in the district or charter school area, must also include one or more of the following: an athletic trainer, an advanced practice nurse, a neuropsychologist, or a physician assistant.
+If a district employs an athletic trainer, the athletic trainer must be a member of the concussion oversight team.
+If a district employs a school nurse, the school nurse may be a member of the concussion oversight team if requested by the school nurse.

 Education Code 38.154, .158